Kelvin

 Why can't you get a negative Kelvin value?:

-In essence, negative Kelvin values would imply that a system has less than zero thermal energy, which contradicts the fundamental principles of thermodynamics.
-Therefore, the Kelvin scale does not extend into negative values.
-It is important to note that negative temperatures do exist in other temperature scales, such as the Celsius and Fahrenheit scales, but these scales are not absolute and do not represent the same physical properties as the Kelvin scale.
+Negative Kelvin would imply that a system has a negative thermal energy which breaks the principles of thermodynamics.
+It is important to remember that negative temperatures exist in other temperature scales such as the Celsius and Fahrenheit.

 Why is Kelvin quoted as K and not °K?:

-By omitting the degree symbol, it emphasizes that Kelvin is not a degree but a unit of measurement on its own, representing the magnitude of temperature relative to absolute zero.
-The use of "K" instead of "°K" for Kelvin is a result of the SI convention to reserve the degree symbol for relative temperature scales.
-This distinction highlights the absolute nature of the Kelvin scale and its reference to absolute zero.
+By omitting the degree symbol, it reminds us that Kelvin is not a relative measurement but a unit of measurement on its own.
+The use of "K" instead of "°K" for Kelvin was decided as an SI convention to reserve the degree symbol for relative temperature scales.

 What happens at absolute zero (0K)?:

-At absolute zero, also known as 0 Kelvin (0K) or -273.15 degrees Celsius, the temperature is at its lowest possible point.
-At this extreme temperature, the kinetic energy of atoms and molecules reaches its minimum, causing them to come to a complete standstill.
-As a result, all molecular motion ceases, and matter becomes as still as it can be.
+At absolute zero, 0 Kelvin (0K) or -273.15 degrees Celsius, the temperature is at the lowest possible point anything can possibly be.
+At this temperature the kinetic energy of atoms and molecules is zero causing them to come to a complete standstill.
+All molecular motion ceases and matter becomes still.

-Scientists have never been able to achieve absolute zero in practice, as it is an idealized concept.
-However, by cooling substances to extremely low temperatures, they have been able to observe and study the effects of approaching absolute zero.
-These experiments have provided valuable insights into the behavior of matter and have led to the development of technologies such as superconductors and Bose-Einstein condensates.
+Scientists have never cooled anything down to absolute zero.
+However they have been able to see the effects of approaching absolute zero.
+This has provided insights into the behavior of matter and have led to the understanding of superconductors and Bose-Einstein condensates.